Featured picture of post "Immersive Learner Journals"

 Lisa McClelland, Ed.D.
 Director, CST Academic Support Initiatives

-For teachers: Why not encourage your students to create their own Immersive Learner Journals, to encourage a sense of community and stronger relationships?
+For teachers: Why not encourage your students to create their own Immersive Learner Journals and interactive visual resumes, to encourage a sense of community and stronger relationships?

 For organisations: Could your team use the concept of Immersive Journaling®️ to get to know each other better and make connections that would aid teamwork?